 Cartilage oligomeric matrix protein (COMP) is the fifth member of the TSP gene family.
 COMP affects cellular attachment, proliferation, and influences chondrogenesis.
-It also affects extracellular matrix structure through interactions with collagens, matrilins, and proteoglycans.
+It also affects extracellular matrix structure through interactions with collagens, matrilines, and proteoglycans.
 The importance of COMP to cartilage synthesis and function is underscored by findings that COMP mutations lead to pseudoachondroplasia and a subgroup of multiple epiphyseal dysplasia designated EDM1.
 The lab is using structural and biochemical approaches to identify functional sites within COMP for protein and proteoglycan binding.
 In addition, the effect of disease causing mutations on COMP structure and function are being explored.

 Selected Recent Publications

-Yee KO, Conolly CM, Duquette M, Kazerounian S, Washington R, Lawler J. The effect of thrombospondin-1 on breast cancer metastasis.
-Breast Cancer Res Treat 2008.
+1. Yee KO, Connolly CM, Duquette M, Kazerounian S, Washington R, Lawler J. The effect of thrombospondin-1 on breast cancer metastasis.
+Breast Cancer Res Treat 2009; 114(1): 85-96

 Schematic diagram of the thrombospondin gene family and the type 1 repeat superfamily: